PhilippMDoerner/ThreadButler/README.md

 # ThreadButler

 > [!WARNING]
 > This library is currently in an alpha version.
+Some API changes may still happen.
 Testing as of right now consists of compiling and manually testing the examples.

 #### _They're here to serve_
 **ThreadButler** is a package for multithreading in applications.